Doubleday (publisher) explained

 The partnership ended in 1900.
 McClure and John Sanborn Phillips, the co-founder of his magazine, formed McClure, Phillips and Company.
 Doubleday and Walter Hines Page formed Doubleday, Page & Company.

-The racist but bestselling novels of Thomas Dixon Jr., including The Leopard's Spots, 1902 and The Clansman, 1905, "changed a struggling publishing venture into the empire that Doubleday was to become".
+The bestselling novels of Thomas Dixon Jr., including The Leopard's Spots, 1902 and The Clansman, 1905, "changed a struggling publishing venture into the empire that Doubleday was to become".
 At the same time, Doubleday helped Dixon launch his writing career.
 Page and Dixon were both from North Carolina and had known each other in Raleigh, North Carolina.[2]

 In 1910, Doubleday, Page & Co. moved its operations, which included a train station, to Garden City, New York, on Long Island.[3]
 The company purchased much of the land on the east side of Franklin Avenue, and estate homes were built for many of its executives on Fourth Street.
 Co-founder and Garden City resident Walter Hines Page was named Ambassador to Great Britain in 1916.
 In 1922, the company founded its juvenile department, the second in the nation, with May Massee as head.[4]
 The founder's son Nelson Doubleday joined the firm in the same year.